LaunchCodeEducation/intro-to-programming-csharp/src/chapters/how-programs-work/hello-world.rst

 Follow this `Hello World link <https://repl.it/@launchcode/HelloWorldJS>`__ to open a prepared workspace for your first program.

-On line 2 of the editor, type:
+On line 5 of the editor, type:

    ``Console.WriteLine("Hello, World!");``

 When you finish typing, click the green "Run" button and observe the output.

+.. admonition:: Note

+   As you begin coding, make sure that you are writing your ``Console.WriteLine`` statements witnin the curly braces ``{ }`` of the Main method.
+The Main method, using statements, and class details will be discussed later.

 .. admonition:: Warning